 BY JANE HINSON

-Jane Hinson is the Iredell County health director.
+Jane Hinson is the Iredell County Public Health Director.